Free: Healthy Freezer Meals Recipe EbookGet It Now

 This section explains how to choose the best ingredients for Mexican shrimp ceviche, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

-- Shrimp – You can use raw shrimp or cooked shrimp such as baked shrimp for this recipe in any size (see my cooking tips below).
+- Shrimp – You’ll need peeled, deveined shrimp with the tails removed for this shrimp ceviche recipe.
+If it’s frozen, defrost it first, either in the fridge overnight or in a bowl of cold water the day-of.
+You can use raw shrimp or cooked shrimp in any size — see the method below.
 I used smaller shrimp (51/60 size), but you can use larger shrimp cut into small pieces.
 You’ll need 3 cups of shrimp, but wait to cut them until you decide on the cooking method you wish to use.

 - Lemon Juice – You can also use lime juice.
-With either fruit, I recommend freshly squeezed citrus juice instead of bottled varieties for this recipe.
+With either fruit, I recommend freshly squeezed citrus juice instead of bottled varieties.
 If using raw shrimp, you’ll need extra juice.

 - Tomatoes – I used plum tomatoes because they have fewer seeds, but any tomato will work.
 Other small to medium tomatoes that don’t have too many seeds, such as San Marzano or Campari (the same kinds I use for making sun-dried tomatoes), also work well.

 - Cucumber – For easier serving, consider English cucumbers or other varieties with more edible skin.

 - Mango – Choose a ripe, fragrant mango and dice it into bite-sized pieces.
-(Omit this if you want a low carb version.)
+(Not all shrimp ceviche recipes have this, feel free to omit it.)

 - Jalapeno – Hot peppers are typical in classic Mexican ceviche, but you can use less pepper or simply omit seeds to cut down on the spice level.